 Another important thing you need to consider is the Templates and Modules.
 You have to see whether your existing website is custom designed or based on a template.
 It would most likely need a complete redesign.
 Whether you want to upgrade or switch to WordPress, you should use your experience from your existing website, and whatever you have learned from there about your users, to build the new site.
 You can also do some research on what your industry peers are doing with their websites and identify the best aspects and incorporate them into your own website.

 You might have added modules to enhance the functionality of your website, so make sure those modules are available in the version you want to upgrade to.
 If not, look for modules with similar features.
-If you wish to switch to WordPress, hire WordPress experts to build similar functionality with the help of thousands of themes and plugins that are available there.
+If you wish to switch to WordPress, hire WordPress experts to build similar functionality with the help of thousands of themes and WordPress plugins that are available there.

 #3.
 Content Migration